-1. Using a blender, or with a whisk in a mixing bowl, combine the vinegar, mustard, anchovy paste, and salt and pepper.
+- Using a blender, or with a whisk in a bowl, combine the vinegar, mustard, anchovy paste, and salt and pepper.
 Pulse to combine.
 With the motor running, slowly drizzle the olive oil until the dressing is thick and luscious.
 Stir in the scallions, dill, parsley, and basil.
-Set aside.

-2. Add the 1/2 cup, or more to taste, of the vinaigrette to the potatoes while they’re still warm and toss the salad to coat.
-Allow the vinaigrette to soak into the potatoes for half an hour before using.
+- Add the 1/2 cup, or more to taste, of the vinaigrette to the potatoes while they’re still warm and toss the salad to coat.
+Set it off to the side and let the vinaigrette soak into the potatoes for about half an hour before using.
 Set the salad aside.

-2. To make the salad, arrange the tuna, haricots verts, potato salad, tomatoes, eggs, olives, and anchovies on top of the arugula or watercress on a large platter and serve immediately.
+- To assemble the Nicoise salad, arrange the tuna, haricots verts, potato salad, tomatoes, eggs, olives, and anchovies on top of the arugula or watercress on a large platter and serve immediately.

 If you make this recipe, snap a photo and hashtag it #LeitesCulinaria.
 We’d love to see your creations on Instagram, Facebook, and Twitter.